StatusCakeDev/portal/guides/terraform/introduction.md

 ### Request Throttling

-To help aliviate problems with API ratelimiting the provider throttles requests, placing a restriction on the maximum number of requests made per second.
+To help alleviate problems with API ratelimiting the provider throttles requests, placing a restriction on the maximum number of requests made per second.
 Whilst this value can be increased it may result in an increase of errors returned from the API.

 If the provider is returning too many errors relating to hitting ratelimits the requests per second can be lowered by configuring throttling within the provider configuration block.

 ```hcl title=main.tf showLineNumbers {3}
 provider "statuscake" {